 - a) Non-conformance Report (e.g. DMN) or Nonconforming Service. - 1.
+Each DMN will be charged as per below Severity ranking.

+Severity rank 1 - Minor 2 -Major/Repeat 3 - Internal Customer Disruption 4 - External Customer Disruption 5 - Safety / Recall Penalty in Rs 2,000 4,000 6,000 + Line loss 10,000 + Customer debits 25,000 + Line loss +Customer debits

-Every DMN will be charged Rs 2000 - 2.
-CAPA not received within 7 days will be further charged Rs 1000 - 3.
-Cost of scrapping of parts at AAL(this will include value additions and administrative cost) All the costs related to point no 3 will be notified separately.
-Segregation Cost & Cost of Rework at in house will be taken up by AAL only incase of unavoidable Circumstances.
-Supplier will be notified & rework/segregation cost will be debited to supplier. - b) Nonconforming Product Variance Requests. - c) PPAP submission rejections, delays or shipments of unapproved product. - d) Delivery Performance Failures (in addition to any specific costs incurred by AAL associated with the failure).
+3. Cost of scrapping of parts at AAL (this will include value additions and administrative cost)

+All the costs related to point No. 3 will be notified separately.

+Segregation Cost & Cost of Rework at inhouse will be taken up by AAL only incase of unavoidable.
+Circumstances.
+Supplier will be notified & rework/segregation cost will be debited to supplier.

+- b) Nonconforming Product Variance Requests. - c) PPAP submission rejections, delays or shipments of unapproved product. - d) Delivery Performance Failures (in addition to any specific costs incurred by AAL associated with the failure).